 Central banks sometimes buy newly issued bonds directly from federal governments.
-The federal government has a large deposit account at the central banks.
+The federal government has a large deposit account at the central bank.
 When it buys a bond the central bank credits (increases) the deposit account of the federal government which therefore has more money to spend.
 This creates money “from thin air” (also called printing money) just the same way the commercial banking system creates money.
 One difference is that central banks do not need to have any equity capital and so there is little or no limit on the amount of money a central banks can create by lending to the federal government.
 However, central banks have a prime responsibility to keep inflation at low levels and therefore a responsible central bank will not abuse this money creation process.

 But, the government borrowing money by issuing bonds does not always create new money.
 If any corporation, pension fund or individual buys a newly issued government bond using “cash” (money) that they have in an existing bank deposit account, then their deposit goes down and the government’s deposit increases and no new money is created.

 How central banks buying government bonds “injects liquidity” into the system:

 When the central bank buys back existing government bonds from pension funds, corporations and individuals that would put the money into the deposit accounts of those that are selling the existing bonds.
 That increases the cash money of the selling party.
-The central bank issues a cheque to the seller which they cash into their bank account and which ends up as an additional cash deposit of the bank in the their central bank account.
-This would seem to be more stimulative than the central bank buying bonds from a bank because both increase the bank’s cash balance at trhe central banks (which does not appear to be stimulative) but this one increases the corporation’s cash as well.
+The central bank issues a cheque to the seller which they cash into their bank account and which ends up as an additional cash deposit of the bank in its central bank account.
+This would seem to be more stimulative than the central bank buying bonds from a bank because both increase the bank’s cash balance at the central banks (which does not appear to be stimulative) but this one increases the corporation’s cash as well.